JuanmaCopia/lissa/INSTALL.md

 SQLFilterClauses : [put, get]
 ```

-The available techniques are:
+The available techniques (described in more detail in Section 4.1 of the paper) are:

-- LIHYBRID : It uses the automatically derived hybrid repOK to prune invalid lazy initialization steps.
+- `LIHYBRID`: Traditional lazy initialization using an automatically derived `hybrid repOK` to identify and prune invalid lazy initialization steps.
-- IFREPOK : Eagerly concretizes all valid structures up to the provided bound by performing symbolic execution (with lazy initialization) of the repOK method before executing the target program.
+- `IFREPOK`: Eagerly concretizes all valid structures (up to the provided bound) by performing symbolic execution of the `repOK` method, before symbolic execution the target method.
-- DRIVER: Eagerly concretizes instances by performing symbolic execution (without lazy initialization) of insertion routines of the target structures.
+- `DRIVER`: Eagerly concretizes all valid structures (up to the provided bound) by performing symbolic execution of selected insertion routines from the target structures, before symbolic execution the target method.
-- LISSA: Our proposed solution that uses our solver SymSolve to prune invalid lazy initialization steps.
-It also has ENABLED the proposed symmetry breaking approach.
+- `LISSA`: Our proposed approach that employs `SymSolve` to identify and prune invalid lazy initialization steps.
+Note that `LISSA` runs `SymSolve` with symmetry breaking enabled (see Section 3.3 of the paper).
-- LISSAM: Same as LISSA, but using memoization (caching queries to SymSolve).
+- `LISSAM`: `LISSA` + memoization approach (that caches the results of queries to SymSolve).
-- LISSANOSB: It uses SymSolve but with the proposed symmetry break approach DISABLED.
+- `LISSANOSB`: A `LISSA` version that runs `SymSolve` with symmetry breaking disabled (this configuration is used to answer RQ2 in Section 4.2 of the paper).

 To reproduce all the experiments for a specific case study one can run the following scripts:
 ```